The Best Coffee You've Never Tasted - 7 Reasons Red Eye Bistro Is Unique

 Coffees from small specialty roasters, like all those at Red Eye Bistro, have a "roasted on" date on the bag.
 While there is much debate - and no small amount of personal taste - regarding the ideal length of time between roasting and brewing, the general window for optimum freshness is from 4 days to 4 weeks after roasting.

+Every Tuesday, we send your orders to our small specialty coffee roasters across Tennessee.
 Because all our coffees are roasted specifically for your order, never kept shelved in inventory for weeks, you get fresh, richly flavorful beans every time.
+For the fastest delivery of the freshest beans, place your order on a Monday!

 2. Whole Bean or Ground